 We put special trust in doctors, nurses, and other medical professionals when we are sick or injured.
 In turn, they often strive to do the best, most professional job they can.
 But sometimes, they fail in their duties.
 Or are negligent and can put your or a family member’s life at risk.
 Medical malpractice and medical errors relating to healthcare are the third leading cause of death in the United States, surpassed only by heart disease and cancer.
 If you or a loved one suffered harm as a result of medical malpractice, Sand Law’s experience attorneys can help you get the compensation you deserve.

 What is Medical Malpractice?

-- Emergency room errors – misreading charts, missing cardiac symptoms that result in a heart attack, delaying a diagnosis, or giving the wrong medication
+- Emergency room errors: misreading charts, missing symptoms that result in injury, delaying diagnosis, or giving the wrong medication

-- Medical Device Errors – defects in the manufacturing of a device, a failure of a design in the device, inadequate warnings on equipment, misuse of device by hospital employees
+- Medical Device Errors: defects in device manufacturing, design failure, inadequate warnings on equipment, misuse of device by staff

-- Misdiagnosis – failing to listen to the patient and take into account all of their symptoms, failure to recognize symptoms that are obvious signs of serious problems, a failure to examine and take into account a patient’s family and medical history to identify hereditary problems, or ordering improper tests
+- Misdiagnosis: failing to listen to the patient and take into account all of their symptoms.
+Failure to recognize symptoms that are obvious signs of serious problems.
+Failing to examine and take into account a patient’s family and medical history to identify hereditary problems.
+Or ordering improper tests.

 - Postoperative negligence – If a doctor fails to monitor a patient after a major surgery or treatment, and a harmful condition arises because of this, this can also count as a medical malpractice lawsuit.
 Some of the condition that can arise because of this can include viral infections, sepsis, internal bleeding, surgery site infections, blood clots, respiratory infections, or necrotizing fasciitis.